 I’m somewhat of a man with two faces — during the week, I’m a military lawyer, and on weekends, a wedding videographer.
-I love sunsets in the mountains, cocoa, sunrises by the sea, Asian cuisine, minimalism, beer specials, simplicity, the taste of mangoes, reading about the past, pork knuckle, thinking about the future of humanity, triathlon and a few people around me :)) Based in Olomouc, I travel across the country and beyond to capture wedding stories.
+I love sunsets in the mountains, cocoa, sunrises by the sea, Asian cuisine, minimalism, beer specials, simplicity, the taste of mangoes, my library, pork knuckle, thinking about the future of humanity, triathlon and a few people around me :)) Based in Olomouc, I travel across the country and beyond to capture wedding stories.
 And here’s my story of how I got into videography.

 I went through the typical progression.
 You start by editing low-quality vacation videos, gradually improve, and then friends ask if you can film their wedding.
 You shoot it on a small action camera, and they’re thrilled and surprised with the results.
 More people start reaching out, you begin investing in professional gear, and before you know it, you’ve fallen deep down the “videography rabbit hole.”